 We've since recovered, but at the time, I immediately missed the stimulating literary conversation.
 After a while I hit on an idea.
 I’d host a radio program on books.
 Matthew Crozier agreed to let me host a show on CKCU FM 93.1, the Carleton University station in Ottawa, Canada.
 Only one hitch.
 The time slot.
 6am Monday mornings.

-I toughed it out for a year or so, then took the easy way out.
+I toughed it out for a year, then took the easy way out.
 The show would be a podcast, produced and aired whenever I felt like it.

 From the moment I launched The Biblio File I knew I was doing the right thing.
 The void had been filled.
 I live for this stuff: reading the books; recruiting, researching, connecting and conversing with the guests; editing the recordings; creating episodes that I hope reward the listener.

 Producing this show enables me to indulge my passion for books, and to share whatever I discover.
 It allows me to interview amazing people connected with the book; to engage them in stimulating conversation.

 And you know what Montaigne had to say about conversation: